tmedwards/sugarcube-2/docs/api/api-setting.md

 // NOTE: Whole numbers (range: 0–10) are used within the control itself for
 // the sake of Internet Explorer, whose range input value tooltip only does
 // something useful if the value is an integer.
 The value is divided by 10
-// when passed to <<masteraudio>>, since volume levels range from 0 to 1.
+// when passed to SimpleAudio.volume(), since volume levels range 0–1.
 -->

 <!-- *********************************************************************** -->